 I’m not sure how it happens, but despite my best efforts, there always seems to be at least one room in my house that is in serious need of organizing.
-Last year it was my kitchen (you can see my kitchen organizing projects HERE).
-This year it’s my craft room (and garage…but that’s a story for another day).

 Okay, maybe I know how it happens…if you don’t have designated spots for things to go that are easy to find and get at, those things end up getting dumped on the countertop or work table.
 And pretty soon you end up with a pile of stuff and no space to work.

 So that was the goal.
 Set up craft room organization and storage solutions that make things easy to access (and put away).

 Since my craft room is a shared space with my office in a room that isn’t very big to begin with, these craft room organization ideas also have to fit in a small area.